 Smaller authorities which meet certain conditions for a given reporting year (including gross income or expenditure which does not exceed £25,000) are eligible to claim exemption from the limited assurance regime and are therefore not required to submit the AGAR to their external auditor.
 It is possible that South Somercotes With Fenhouse & Scupholme Parish Council has certified itself exempt but has failed to submit a copy of the Certificate of Exemption to us.
-To be exempt from review, the Local Audit (Smaller Authorities) Regulations 2015 require that a smaller authority certifies itself exempt, but also notifies the 'specified person' that they have done so (Regulation 9(6)).
-The specified person, currently Smaller Authorities' Audit Appointments Ltd (SAAA), has contractually agreed that instead of SAAA being notified, the appointed auditors will be responsible for receiving notification by way of a completed Certificate of Exemption.
-As we have not yet received a Certificate of Exemption, we are required to proceed on the basis that South
+To be exempt from review, the Local Audit (Smaller Authorities) Regulations 2015 require that a smaller authority certifies itself exempt, but also

-- Accountability and Governance (JPAG) and published jointly by the Society of Local Council Clerks (SLCC), the National Association of Local Councils - (NALC), and the Association of Drainage Authorities (ADA). - Tel: +44 (0)20 7516 2200 www.pkf-l.com
+1 Proper practices are set out in Governance and Accountability for Smaller Authorities in England, which is approved by the Joint Panel on Accountability and Governance (JPAG) and published jointly by the Society of Local Council Clerks (SLCC), the National Association of Local Councils (NALC) and the Association of Drainage Authorities (ADA).